joanseg/The-Positioning-Manual/chapters/04-Positioning-vs-Specialization.md

 Lots of us who start out as freelancers and then graduate to consultants or entrepreneurs or agency owners start out with an accidental target market.
 We don't choose it; we inherit it, and usually we take whatever inherited target market we can get.
 Additionally, these initial target markets are a haphazard and heterogenous mixture of our personal network, past clients, friends, and random business associates.
 They look like a Jackson Pollock painting.

-Then our career progresses and we become more intentional and willing to be more disciplined, and that means either sticking with a subset of our initial target market because we have a head start there, or intentionally choosing a different target market either because our interest doesn't align with a head start or because we have no head start at all.
+Then our career progresses and we become more intentional and willing to be more disciplined, and that means either sticking with a subset of our initial target market because we have a head start there, or intentionally choosing a different target market either because our interest doesn't align with our head start or because we have no head start at all.

+Value is contextual.
 A supply of water has relatively high value in the desert and relatively lower value in a rain forest.
-In other words, value is contextual.
-If you find yourself in a rain forest with a supply of water you want to sell, you can either move to a desert (new target market) or find something else to sell (change your skills, expertise, or packaging of those things).
+If you find yourself in a rain forest with a supply of water you want to sell, you can either move to a desert (new target market) or find something else to sell (change your skills, expertise, or packaging of your skills/expertise).
 Creating exceptional value is very much about identifying the right *context* within which to create that value.
 Target market selection is at first very much about finding the right "home" for your skills then later committing to a place where you can cultivate valuable expertise.
 All along, it's about finding the right context in which to create value.

 Let's review: Your market position is your reputation among a _specific_ group of people.
 This means you need to make some decisions: